Jeet-Majumdar/live/_posts/2024-06-30-put_call_parity.md

 How to use the arbitrage opportunity to hedge:
 1. Rewriting the derived put-call parity equation as stated at the very beginning: $c + Ke^{-rT} = p + S$.
-    >For a dividend paying stock, the put-call parity equation becomes:
+    >For a dividend paying stock with rate $d$, the put-call parity equation becomes:
     >$c + Ke^{-rT} = p + Se^{-r_{d}T}$
 2. If the right hand side is more than the left hand side, we will sell the more and buy the less one immediately.
 3. At this point, I stumbled at first on the way to buy the exponential part on the left side.
 The short answer is, buy a bond or FD of the amount $Ke^{-rT}$ where the rate of risk-free interest is $r$.